Honors/personal/posts/from_within.md

 Enhancing Lambda Calculus from Within
 =====================================
 Lambda Calculus is a very bare-bones language, and at first site it seems full-fledged programs would be impossible in such a syntactically restrictive language.
 However, as I wish to make clear, with certain design decisions, made from within the language, we can make a more welcoming environment for development.
-For a more focused path toward bootstrapping lambda calculus, see my post [here](http://mattneary.com/#!/bootstrap.md).
+See my other post for a more focused path toward [bootstrapping lambda calculus](http://mattneary.com/#!/bootstrap.md).
 If, however, you are interested in my initial excursions in the language, I encourage you to finish the current article.

 Recursion
 ---------